bartongroup/slivka/sphinx-docs/configuration.rst

     BASE_DIR = os.path.abspath(os.path.dirname(__file__))

-  You can set it to any path using ``os.path.join`` wrapped in ``os.path.abspath``.
+  You can set it to any path using ``os.path.join`` surrounded by ``os.path.abspath``.
 Relative paths should be avoided as they start at current work directory which may be different for each execution.
   It's recommended to leave it unchanged.

   Example: